NoirConsolePT/NoirConsolePT/README.md

 I was born on 4/16/2008, use this to figure out my age as I am uncomfortable stating it myself, I will state that I'm an adult, so if you feel discomfort interacting with adults then for your own sake, don't interact with me.

-I am a voice actor and impressionist, but I am currently known for nothing, I'm also in too many fandom's that I've lost count, trust me it's crazy.
+I am a voice impressionist, but I am currently known for nothing, I'm also in too many fandom's that I've lost count, trust me it's crazy.

 <sub> I am also questioning if I am a system, and I'm getting that worked on with people IRL. </sub>